 |1||Land for mixed-development (acres)||12||8||< 33%|

-At the same time, we are particularly mindful of our role in creating a harmonious development in the communities we operate in, while enhancing the well-being of individuals.
-In the spirit of goodwill and give-and-take, Memang Perkasa and Yayasan Wilayah Persekutuan agreed to compromise and return the 4 acres of land to Taman Rimba Kiara park for the benefit and harmony of the surrounding community.
+In the meantime, we are particularly mindful of our role in creating a harmonious development in the communities we operate in, while enhancing the well-being of individuals.
+In the spirit of goodwill and give-and-take, Memang Perkasa and Yayasan Wilayah Persekutuan agreed to compromise and scale down the size of mixed-development to 8 acres from the earlier approved 12 acres land.
+Not just that, Developer will contribute the 4 acres of privately owned land to the community alongside the 13-acre Taman Rimba Kiara park, thus preserving a larger area and park now totaling 17 acres instead of the earlier 13 acres for the benefit and harmony of the surrounding community.

 And the longhouse settlers’ rights remain protected as promised in the Master Resettlement Agreement under the revised scaled-down plan on 8-acre land.
 RUMAWIP will continue to be built on the same proposed site of 1-acre land while the existing Sri Maha Mariamman temple will remain on the existing 0.3-acre land assigned to it.
-Furthermore, the developer has allocated an additional land of 0.39-acre for the existing temple, thus totalling 0.69 acre for the benefit of the temple devotees.
-Despite a smaller scale of development, Memang Perkasa will continue to cross-subsidise the construction and land cost of RUMAWIP including the land cost of the temple.
+On top of that, Developer has allocated an additional land of 0.39-acre for the existing temple, hence giving a bigger land size totalling 0.69 acre for the benefit of the temple devotees.
+A separate document of title will also be issued to the temple.
+Despite a smaller scale of development, Memang Perkasa will continue to cross-subsidise the construction and land cost of affordable apartment including the land cost of the temple.

 The proposed affordable housing will transform and provide a better quality of life to Bukit Kiara longhouse settlers in various ways :